RooyyDoe/browser-technologies-2021/README.md

 ```

-When the custom font doesn't load in I am falling back on my back-up fonts(Times or Serif):
+When the custom font doesn't load in, I am falling back on my back-up fonts(Times or Serif):

 ```
 font-family: "BeaufortforLOL", Times, serif;